 Drag the blue lever on the side up to “Open.”
 Close when it says the inner airlock door is opened.

 Go back to the Vehicle Bay, where you got the Operator’s Manual.
 Test the doors, then go up to the top platform and click on the button with a sun on it.
 The ceiling will open to let in some sunlight.
 Adjust the lights to the vehicle (rover) at the bottom by dragging the solar panels around the room to shine a light in the direction of another panel, until the light reaches the rover.

 The rover will then charge up, so hop in the rover and get out of the building.
 You can use this vehicle to drive around the surface of the moon!
 Tip: When driving, click to jump.

-Drive to the Research Laboratory.
-To you left, you’ll see a meteor blocking the entrance.
+When you exit the rover, you’ll see a meteor blocking the entrance to the left.
 You’ll need to get it out by taking the hook on the back of your rover and connecting it to the meteor.
 The rover will then pull away and the meteor will be moved, allowing you to enter the lab.